Aashish1A/Aashish1A/README.md

   <img src="https://komarev.com/ghpvc/?username=aashish1a&label=Profile%20views&color=0e75b6&style=flat" alt="aashish1a" />
 </p>

-- 🎯 Exploring **Backend** to take my development to the next level.
+- 🚀 Currently working on **real-world projects** to sharpen my skills and looking to collaborate with like-minded developers.
 - 👨‍💻 All of my projects are available at [LinkedIn](https://www.linkedin.com/in/aashish-07t/)
 - 📫 Reach me at **aashishkumar93412@gmail.com**
 - ⚡ Fun fact: **I enjoy taking on coding challenges.**